Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Michaelsen, Kelly E.; Krishnaswamy, Venkataramanan; Shi, Linxi; Vedantham, Srinivasan; Karellas, Andrew; Pogue, Brian W.; Paulsen, Keith D.; and Poplack, Steven P., "Effects of Breast Density and Compression on Normal Breast Tissue Hemodynamics through Breast Tomosynthesis Guided Near-Infrared Spectral Tomography" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3725.